Nettie Stevens: Education

 After receiving her Ph.D. from Bryn Mawr, Stevens was awarded a research assistantship at the Carnegie Institute of Washington in 1904–1905.
-Stevens's post-doctoral year of work at the Carnegie Institution required fellowship support, and both Wilson and Morgan wrote recommendations on her behalf.
-She applied for funding for research on heredity related to Mendel's laws, specifically sex determination.
-After receiving the grant, she used germ cells of aphids to examine possible differences in chromosome sets between the two sexes.
+Stevens's postdoctoral year at the Carnegie Institution required fellowship support, and both Wilson and Morgan wrote recommendations on her behalf.
+She applied for funding to study heredity related to Mendel's laws, specifically sex determination.
+After receiving the grant, she used aphid germ cells to examine potential differences in chromosome sets between the two sexes.
 One paper, written in 1905, won Stevens an award of $1,000 for the best scientific paper written by a woman.
-Her major sex determination work was published by the Carnegie Institution of Washington in the two part monograph, "Studies in Spermatogenesis," which highlighted her increasingly promising focus of sex-determination studies and chromosomal inheritance.
+Her major sex-determination work was published by the Carnegie Institution of Washington in the two-part monograph "Studies in Spermatogenesis" which highlighted her increasingly promising focus of sex-determination studies and chromosomal inheritance.
 In 1908, Stevens received the Alice Freeman Palmer Fellowship from the Association of Collegiate Alumnae, now the American Association of University Women.
 During that fellowship year, Stevens again conducted research at the Naples Zoological Station and the University of Würzburg, in addition to visiting laboratories throughout Europe.